 However, the lattice Lorentz boost does not imply a naive acceleration of an observer for the spin system.
-Moreover, the analytic relation between the usual $S^{z}$-diagonal bases for the physical spins and the entanglement-Hamiltonian diagonalizing bases is not easy to understand even for the XXZ chain.
-Thus, it remains an essential problem to clarify the physical interpretation of the angular-time evolution in quantum spin systems, which is relevant to the entanglement physics of quantum many-body systems in a realistic experimental situation.
+Moreover, the analytic relation between the usual $S^{z}$-diagonal bases for the physical spins and the entanglement-Hamiltonian diagonalizing bases, which is a quantum-spin-system counterpart of the Bogoliubov transformation for the quantum field theory, is not easy to understand even for the XXZ chain.
+Thus, it remains unclear how we can observe the real-time dynamics of angular-time evolved spins in a quantum spin chain under a realistic experimental situation.
+Our motivation is to clarify the physical interpretation of the angular-time evolution by generalizing it to a typical quantum spin system where the relationship between the angular-time evolution and the usual real-time one can be tractable, which may be also relevant to the entanglement physics of quantum many-body systems.